-Fear, anxiety, and strong emotions have emerged as a result of the coronavirus pandemic which may be overwhelming and lead to workplace stress.
-How you cope with these emotions and stress can affect your well-being, those you care about, and your co-workers.
+Fear and anxiety can be overwhelming and lead to stress at work.
+How you deal with these emotions and stress can affect your well-being, those you care about, and your co-workers.

-It is natural to feel stress, anxiety, grief, and worry during and after a disaster or traumatic disruption of your daily life, like the coronavirus pandemic.
-Everyone reacts differently, and even your own feelings may change over time.
+It is natural to feel stress, anxiety, grief, and worry during and after a disaster or traumatic disruption to your daily life.
+Everyone reacts differently, and even your own feelings can change over time.
 Notice and accept how you feel.

-Taking care of your emotional health during a difficult time will help you think clearly and react to the urgent needs to protect yourself and those you care about.
+Taking care of your emotional health during a difficult time will help you think clearly and react to urgent needs to protect yourself and those you care about.
 It is critical that workers recognize what stress looks like and take the necessary steps to build resilience and manage anxiety at work.

 Fear and anxiety can be overwhelming and cause strong emotions.
 It’s important to recognize that everyone reacts differently to stressful situations.